mrWheel/esp-networking/README.md

    - Configure your WiFi credentials through the captive portal

 2. **Reset WiFi Settings**:
-   - Hold the `resetPin` LOW during boot
+   - Hold the `resetWiFiPin` LOW during boot
    - WiFi settings will be cleared
    - Device will return to AP mode for reconfiguration